cmsc426spring2019/cmsc426spring2019.github.io/math-tutorial.md

 \end{equation*}
 $$

 Note that, we haven't changed anything but just added a constraint saying that the norm of the line equation coefficients should be unity.
-Thi avoides the trivial solution gracefully.
+This avoides the trivial solution gracefully.
 This optimization problem can be written in matrix form as follows:

 $$
 \begin{equation*}